 THe pros and cons of AUTOMATED rfid SCANNING solutions

-Making the decision to invest in an automated RFID scanning requires weighing the costs and benefits as well the pros and cons.
+Within the Cannabis industry, large-scale RFID inventory scanning solutions have big advantages over handheld RFID readers.
+Deciding to invest in automated RFID scanning requires weighing the costs and benefits as well as the pros and cons.

-· Designed wide scale RFID areas do not require line of sight for scanning the Clarity IoT scanners can read multiple tags at the same time, so the entire row or pallet can be scanned simultaneously. it can speed up the scanning process and reduce the labor associated with repositioning boxes for scanning.
+· Wide-scale RFID areas do not require a line of sight for scanning the Clarity IoT scanners can read multiple tags at the same time, so the entire row or pallet can be scanned simultaneously. it can speed up the scanning process and reduce the labor associated with repositioning boxes for scanning.

-· Wide scale RFID scanning can reduce labor costs.
+· Wide-scale RFID scanning can reduce labor costs.
 Labor can account for 50% to 80% of costs in a distribution center.
-With RFID, inventory check-in, regularly inventory counts, picking/pack times, and shipment verification can all be done in seconds or minutes.
+With RFID, inventory check-in, regular inventory counts, picking/pack times, and shipment verification can all be done in seconds or minutes.
 Processes that used to require multiple employees to complete.

-· Inventory check-in, regularly inventory counts, picking/pack times, and shipment verification can all be done in seconds or minutes.
+· Inventory check-in, regular inventory counts, picking/pack times, and shipment verification can all be done in seconds or minutes.

 · Improves visibility of inventory by providing real-time updates and faster scanning.

 · Door readers placed at each portal or doorway, know exactly when inventory enters or leaves a location.

 · Provides a way to track those items across the supply chain, optimize asset inventory, and reduce loss or theft.

 · Daily Inventory data sheets correlated and emailed/recorded for a consistent and complete records.